d1618033/python-redfish-utility/docs/slate/source/includes/_ilorepositorycommands.md

 - **--url=URL**

-If you are not logged in yet , use this flag along with the provided iLO URL to login to the server.
+If you are not logged in yet, use this flag along with the provided iLO URL to login to the server.

 - **-u User, --user=USER**